-- People living in poverty who are often unemployed; - Residents of Brendan Village and Embalenhle which are adjacent to the proposed Bravo 4 corridor; and - Upper middle-class to wealthier landowners on farms surrounding the project site.
+- People living in poverty who are often unemployed; - Upper middle-class to wealthier landowners on farms surrounding the project site.

 These groups are all affected in different ways by the project and therefore it follows that their interest in the project would differ, hence their sense of place would be affected in different ways.
 This can be explained by the following examples: